captproton/placekey_rails/Updated Implementation Checklist.md

 # Updated Implementation Checklist

-This checklist reflects the current progress of the Placekey Rails Engine implementation, with completed phases marked accordingly.
+This checklist reflects the current progress of the PlacekeyRails implementation and the remaining tasks for the 0.2.0 release.

 ## Completed Phases